firmai/pandasvault/pandasvault.md

 !pip install pandasvault
 ```

 If you can identify performance improvements, or improvements in code length and styling, please open a pull request.
-This package is new, all help and criticism are appreciated.
+This package is new, all help and criticisms are appreciated.

 ### List of Functions